-I had recently driven through pretty much the entire Icefields Parkway and if you are seeking to go through it too, read this driving guide beforehand.
+I had recently driven through pretty much the entire Icefields Parkway while in the Canadian Rockies and if you are seeking to go through it too, read this driving guide beforehand.

 The purpose of this guide is to help you see and get more out of this spectacular location, see the most amazing spots, take in the views that I will do my best to describe to you, but will ultimately fail because you just have to see these spots for yourself to understand how beautiful they are.